search icon

-You’ve come up with a great name for your product or business, and you want to be sure no one else uses it.
+You’ve come up with a great name for your product or business, and you want to be sure no one else uses your product or business name.
 Do you need to get it trademarked?
 Is registering a trademark something you can do on your own?

 Or maybe you’ve just come up with a snappy product name, and you’ve decided you want to trademark it.
 What should you do next?
 Is it really as easy as the U.S. Patent and Trademark Office website says it is?
 Can you really do it without a trademark lawyer?